ibm-cloud-docs/event-notifications/en-vpe.md

       ```
       {: codeblock}

-      When creating an endpoint gateway to connect to a Private Path service, make sure that '"resource type" is set to `private_path_service_gateway`.
+      When creating an endpoint gateway to connect to a private path service, make sure that '"resource type" is set to `private_path_service_gateway`.
       {: note}

 ## Steps to provision a Virtual Private Endpoint Gateway by using Terraform